Bored-Entertainment/themesacomplex/games/index.md

 </div>
 </p>
 <br>
-<p>if something is tagged "experimental," it may not work, or is unstable.</p>
+<p>if something is tagged as "experimental" or "exp." it may not work, have glitches, or is unstable.</p>
 <br>
 <footer>
 <p>n1swordslashers chat!</p>